-During the prior reporting period the Group has took the view that the design of some projects would not meet current demand and consequently scrapped design and other consultants' costs on projects such as Grace, Mariners Cove, and Greenmount as they no longer represented an element of the final product.
-Design costs relating to its project at Kenmore in Brisbane have been identified as meeting this definition in the current reporting period and have been consequently scrapped.
+- (a) During the prior reporting period the Group made net realisable value adjustments of \$4.5 million and \$2.0 million to the Bayside and Marine Parade, Labrador projects respectively.
+These adjustments reflected the Group's strategy to sell down non-development assets and return net tangible asset value to its shareholders.
+No net realisable value adjustments were made during the current reporting period. - (b) During a prior reporting period the Group took the view that the design of some projects would not meet current demand and consequently scrapped design and other consultants' costs on some projects as they no longer represented an element of the final product.
+During the prior reporting period design costs relating to its now disposed project at Kenmore in Brisbane were identified as meeting this definition and were consequently scrapped.
+No costs were identified during the current reporting period that met this definition.